Harranu/Data-Analysis/README.md

 3. How to:
 - Download all files in one directory.
 - Depending on which version of the source code you want to run, either way you need a python interpreter.
 Incase of streamlit version, you will need to install streamlit package.
 Read more on streamlit website on how to run a streamlit app.
 See this link for further instructions https://docs.streamlit.io/develop/concepts/architecture/run-your-app.
+- You may have to adjust the dataset (.csv) files directory accordingly depending on the platform you want to run the code, i.e on Desktop, Google Collab or other Notebooks